David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 ## Overview

 Lobsterpincer Spectator (named after the "Lobster Pincer mate") is a chessboard processor that gives players feedback in real time.
-Specifically, it features the following functionalities:
+There are three versions of the Lobsterpincer Spectator: Windows standalone version, [Raspberry Pi's standalone version](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-RPi), and [Windows and Raspberry Pi's combination version](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo).
+This repository contains the Windows standalone version of the Lobsterpincer Spectator.
+This version is the most compact of the three in terms of hardware (no hardware configuration is required), and it has the following features:

+- register each move in less than 6 seconds with manual chessboard detection (with Intel Core i5-8250U)
+  - register each move in less than 8 seconds with automatic chessboard detection (with Intel Core i5-8250U)
-- alert the players at critical moments of the game
+- alert the players (via speaker) at critical moments of the game
-- inform the players of the evaluation of the current position
+- inform the players (via OpenCV window) of the evaluation of the current position
-- show the players the move played in the previous position
+- show the players (via OpenCV window) the move played in the previous position

-This repository contains the Windows version of the Lobsterpincer Spectator.
-There is also [a separate repository for the Raspberry Pi version](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-RPi).

 ![](README%20attachments/High-level%20diagram%20for%20overview.png)